Diet and Nutrition

 Choose Organic Food over commercially produced food if possible.
 Organic foods are the purest and healthiest foods.
 They are not contaminated with pesticides, growth hormones or antibiotics.
 They generally have a higher nutritional content and what’s more, they are not irradiated or genetically modified.

 Be aware of foods that are referred to as natural foods.
 “Natural” does not mean it is organic.
 There is no official definition for “natural” food, so food producers and manufacturers may call anything natural, even if there is nothing natural about it, so be careful to read labels when choosing food products and opt for foods labeled “organic” or “certified organic”.

 When choosing a beverage, the best choice is water, followed by herbal teas.
 Juices, while promoted as being healthy, are often heated or pasteurized which destroys many of the nutritional benefits, leaving you with a beverage high in sugar and carbohydrates.
 The best way to consume juice is to have it freshly juiced- either in the comfort of your own home with a juicer, or at a juice bar where it is made fresh to order.

-Fermented drinks like Kombucha Tea or Kevita (fermented coconut water) are beneficial drinks to consume.
-Raw fermented beverages are loaded with enzymes and probiotics that have many health benefits.
+Fermented drinks like Kombucha Tea or Kevita (fermented coconut water) are great alternatives to sodas.
+They are raw fermented beverages that are loaded with enzymes and probiotics that can be beneficial to health.